leidegre/leidegre.github.com/_posts/2016-04-03-falling-in-love-with-go.md

 # Go is simple

 ...not that it won't turn your head around or make you go, hu?
-But in it's nature Go is very simple.
+But in it's nature, Go is very simple.

 When I first started out programming in C I was struck by how everything I've grown accustomed to in many modern programming langauges were no longer readily available to me.
 With this came a sense of relief.
 I no longer had to concern myself with choice.
 At first I was a bit perplexed but now I feel as if too much choice is a really bad thing and that we need constraints.